google/loaner/docs/deploy_chrome_app.md

 1. Save `manifest.json`.

+1. Open the `shared/config.ts` file from within the loaner directory and scroll to the CHROME_PUBLIC_KEYS section.
+In this section, you'll paste that same public key to the respective environment (eg. if this is your prod app, paste the public key into the prod's quoted value).
+This is how the Chrome App will determine which API to target.

+    NOTE: Make sure the key fits on a single line.

 1. Be sure that you have stored the `key.pem` file in a secure place and that you have removed it from the `dist` folder.
 If the `key.pem` file is located here in future uploads, you may be denied access unless you are re-keying